Shuo727/bert4rec_recommender/README.md

 (NOTE that the configurable hyperparameters of the model is not tuned for optimal performance.)

- The high-level structure of this project is as the follows: bert4rec_recommender/
+ The high-level structure of this project is as the follows:

+'''bash
+ bert4rec_recommender/
 │
-├── data/                      # Folder to store raw data, preprocessed data, or output files │   └── raw/                   # Original MovieLens 32m dataset (e.g., ratings.csv, movies.csv)
+├── data/                      # Folder to store raw data and preprocessed data │   └── raw/                   # Original MovieLens 32m dataset (download from: https://grouplens.org/datasets/movielens/32m/)
 │
 ├── notebooks/                 # Jupyter Notebooks for experiments, analysis, and visualization │   └── 01_EDA.ipynb           # Notebook for exploratory data analysis